KeshavSoni17/LavaLab/README.md

 ### 6. Admin Dashboard

-To access the admin dashboard, navigate to:
+To access the admin dashboard, navigate to (username: admin, password: admin1234):

 ```
 http://127.0.0.1:8000/admin